 Having a liquor license does not guarantee a liquor license for the remainder of time the business is operating.
 Certain standards are required in order to maintain your license.
 Failure to comply with standards may result in the Department of Consumer Protection revoking your license.
 Some reasons your license may be revoked are:

 Selling in unauthorized locations.
 Your license designates when and where you may sell liquor.
 Acting outside of those parameters is a violation.

 Selling to an intoxicated individual.
 It is in the interest of public safety that liquor is not provided to an intoxicated individual.

 Failure to check identification.
 It is important to verify that all consumers are of legal drinking age.
 Failure to do so could lead to a revoked license.

 Get the Help You Need Today!

 Having a liquor license can open your operations to greater business ventures.
 You must comply with all license regulations in order to maintain proper licensure.
-If you are afraid you may lose your license, please contact Bridgeport liquor license defense attorney Dennis Mancini.
+If you are afraid you may lose your license, please contact us to speak to a Bridgeport liquor license defense attorney.